Code-Institute-Submissions/the-shamans-cat/README.md

 7. As any site visitor, I can check out the practitioner on social media by clicking on the social media icons in the footer.
 8. As any site visitor I can use the contact form to contact the practitioner and/or ask for information.

+---

 ### **Content Specification**

-The website needs the following content to accommodate the business goals and user requirements, derived from the strategy trade-offs:
+The website needs the following content to accommodate the business goals and user requirements.

 * **Online presence**
     * Establish a brand so easily distinguishable from competition